Resolution Meeting Facilitation

 CADRE, the National Center for Dispute Resolution in Special Education, has developed guides for parents on various dispute resolution topics.
 The guides were written with the support of parent leaders from across the country.
 Please note that these documents were not developed by ODR and therefore do not include Pennsylvania-specific regulations and procedures.

-opens in a new windowIDEA Special Educationopens PDF file
+IDEA Special Education

 The owner of this website has made a commitment to accessibility and inclusion, please report any problems that you encounter using the contact form on this website.
 This site uses the WP ADA Compliance Check plugin to enhance accessibility.